Can Dogs Eat Pistachios? – Itsabout

 1. Vitamin B6

-Pistachios are a great source of vitamin B6, which has several benefits for the overall health of your dog.
-It helps to promote healthy brain function, proper growth, and development as well as the heart health of your dog.
+Pistachios are a great source of vitamin B6, which has several benefits for your dog’s overall health.
+It helps promote healthy brain function, proper growth, and development, as well as your dog’s heart health.

 1. Fiber